 Aggregator - companies that started as account aggregators and have developed bilateral data sharing capabilities and access control mechanisms for open banking.

 Core Banking Platform - vendors that develop core banking platforms, and have also created tightly integrated open banking solutions.

 The vendors examined in this paper were assessed based on the Gartner Magic Quadrant* methodology: Completeness of Vision - based on publicly available roadmap, differentiation, and thought leadership content, and Ability to Execute - based on the company’s experience and organizational strength.

 Enjoying this article?
 You may be interested in our latest whitepaper:

 Plaid is a well-known aggregator based in San Francisco, that is used to connect to banks by over 2,600 applications.
 Among Plaid’s clients are familiar names such as Venmo, Betterment, Square Cash App, and Robinhood.
 Plaid has been traditionally using screen scraping and bi-lateral data sharing agreements to obtain client and account data.
 In May 2020, Plaid announced the launch of Plaid Exchange, its open banking solution, to become an official channel for banks to share financial data.

-Connected to over 1100 financial institution.
+Connected to over 1100 financial institutions.

-Extensive list of Fintech implementations.
+An extensive list of Fintech implementations.

 Robust product vision.

 We believe that Plaid will be one of the leading providers in open banking due to their extensive network of financial institution relationships, partner implementations, and ease of use of their product.
 Plaid has significant and ever expanding footing in both sides of the market.
-We have partnered with Plaid as an implementation partner.

 One of the oldest established Silicon Valley software giants, Oracle has a mature suite of banking products.
 It is no surprise that Oracle has also released an open banking solution that complements and integrates natively with its core banking products.